-How haemodialysis and peritoneal dialysis are performed
+How dialysis is performed

-Creating a fistula by joining a vein and an artery together makes the blood vessel larger and stronger.
+Joining a vein and an artery together makes the blood vessel larger and stronger.
 This makes it easier to transfer your blood into the dialysis machine and back again.

 The haemodialysis process

 Most people need three sessions of haemodialysis a week, with each session lasting around four hours.
 This can be done in hospital, or at home if you've been trained to do it yourself.

 Two thin needles will be inserted into your AV fistula or graft and taped into place.
 One needle will slowly remove blood and transfer it to a machine called a dialyser or dialysis machine.

 The dialysis machine is made up of a series of membranes that act as filters and a special liquid called dialysate.

 The membranes filter waste products from your blood, which are passed into the dialysate fluid.
 The used dialysate fluid is pumped out of the dialyser and the filtered blood is passed back into your body through the second needle.